> A.L. Lloyd > Songs > The Demon Lover

 A.L.
 Lloyd sang The Demon Lover in 1956 on his and Ewan MacColl’s Riverside anthology The English and Scottish Popular Ballads, Volume IV.
 Like all of his recordings from this series it was reissued in 2011 on his Fellside CD Bramble Briars and Beams of the Sun.
 He recorded this ballad again in 1964 on his and Ewan MacColl’s Topic album English and Scottish Folk Ballads.
 This track is also on the expanded CD reissue of 1996 and on the compilation Classic A.L.
 Lloyd.
 Lloyd noted:

-Lee Monroe Presnell sang The House Carpenter in a recording made by Diane Hamilton, Paul Clayton and Liam Clancy in 1956 on the 2000 Folk-Legacy anthology Ballads and Songs of Tradition.
+Lee Monroe Presnell from Beech Mountain, North Carolina, sang The House Carpenter in a recording made by Diane Hamilton, Paul Clayton and Liam Clancy in 1956.
+It was included in 2000 on the Folk-Legacy anthology Ballads and Songs of Tradition.
+Presnell’s daughters Lena Armstrong and Etta Jones sang The House Carpenter to Sandy Paton in ca. 1961.
+This recording was released in 1965 on the Folk-Legacy album The Traditional Music of Beech Mountain, North Carolina, Vol. I. Sandy Paton noted:

 Annie Watson, accompanied by Gaither Carlton on fiddle, sang The House Carpenter in 1963 on the Watson Family’s Folkways album The Doc Watson Family.
 The album’s booklet noted: